 grains to collect secrets if a dedicated grain (ex.

 This implementation has proven to be robust and helpful.
 However, there is

 still room for improvement.
 For example, I will probably refactor

 The creativecommons/sre-salt-prime repository is open source.

-This host classification is also documented within it: sre-salt-prime/Host_Classification.md at master.
+This host classification is also documented within it: sre-salt-prime/Host_Classification.md at main.